 Disadvantages of flash butt welding:

-1. The process is suitable for parts with similar cross sectional area
+1. The process is suitable for parts with a similar cross-sectional area.

-2. Joint preparation is must for proper heating of work pieces to take place
+2. Joint preparation is a must for proper heating of workpieces to take place.

 1. Used for producing joints in long tubes and pipes